-Note: The Form widget isn’t available for new and republished projects using a Free plan.
-Projects created before October 22, 2020 remain unchanged unless edited—in that case, the Form widget will disappear from the published version, remaining visible only in the Editor mode.
+The Form widget isn’t available for new and republished projects using a Free plan.
+Projects created before October 22, 2020, remain unchanged unless edited—in that case, the Form widget will disappear from the published version, remaining visible only in the Editor mode.

 You can create forms to receive feedback from your visitors.
-Click + (W) in the widget bar and select Form.
+Click + (W) in the left dock and select Form.
 This widget allows a user to collect emails, manage event registrations, and create surveys.

 You can add six different types of fields to your Form.
 By default all fields must be completed by the visitor—use the Optional Field switch to make any of them non-mandatory.
 To rearrange fields in your Form click and drag one of them vertically in the Fields control.

-Note: The ‘File’ field can be added with the Professional plan only.
+The ‘File’ field can only be added with the Business and Extra plans.

 Attachments from your respondents will be sent to your email with the rest of their form data.